Man shoveling snow has car stolen in Noble Square carjacking; 4 teens arrested, Chicago police say

 One of the suspects jumped into the man's blue Lexus ES300 and drove away, while the second suspect followed in the original vehicle in which they had arrived.

 They were last seen traveling south on Cleaver.
-Then, a vehicle matching the description of the stolen car was spotted about 10 miles away in the 5100-block of West Madison Street just after 1:20 a.m.
+Then, a vehicle matching the description and license plate of the stolen car was spotted about 10 miles away in the 5100-block of West Madison Street just after 1:20 a.m.
 Wednesday, police said.

-After the car was pulled over, it was confirmed as stolen.
+After the car was pulled over at a gas station, it was confirmed as stolen.
 Four people were inside, and a 19-year-old man, a 15-year-old boy, a 19-year-old woman and a 15-year-old girl were taken into custody.

 There were no injuries reported, police said.

-Three of the individuals taken into custody were released without charges.
-John Daniels, 19, of Chicago was charged with issuance of a warrant and is due in court Wednesday.
+The man would not press charges against the four in the incident, but John Daniels, 19, of Chicago was held on a separate warrant, and charged with issuance of a warrant.
+He is due in court Wednesday.

+RELATED: Chicago snow foils suspect trying to steal car on South Side

 Also on Tuesday night, Alderman Michele Smith held a virtual forum on the surge in carjackings, including ways to try and keep suspects behind bars.